 Thus, without an explicit distinction between affective and semantic valence, experimental results might be difficult to interpret.
 Today, many tasks that are interpreted as affective in nature, actually involve categorization of the valence of the stimuli and/or cognitive conflict (e.g., De Houwer, 1998; Klauer & Musch, 2003), hence, may reflect semantic valence.
-For instance, when findings show that people are faster to make a categorization based on the nonaffective category of the stimulus (whether it is an animal or an object) than on the affective category (whether positive or negative; Itkes & Mashal, 2015; Nummenmaa, Hyönä, & Calvo, 2010)-Do these findings reflect the precedence of semantic over affective process or do they reflect the precedence of one semantic category over another?
+For instance, when findings show that people are faster to make a categorization based on the nonaffective category of the stimulus (whether it is an animal or an object) than on the affective category (whether positive or negative; Itkes & Mashal, 2015; Nummenmaa, Hyönä, & Calvo, 2010)-Do these findings reflect the precedence of semantic category over another?